jfrux/ember-local-storage-proxy/README.md

     this.set('enableFoo', !this.get('enableFoo'));
   },

-  // This will be fired when enableFoo is updated, as usual.
+  // This will fire when enableFoo is updated, as expected.
   onFooChanged: Ember.observer('enableFoo', function() {
     console.log('Foo is %s', this.get('enableFoo') ? 'on' : 'off');
   })